darksos34/react-spring-boot/readme.md

 <br />
 Welcome developer.
 This is the first tutorial in developing your first Web Application with <strong>React and Spring Boot.</strong><br />
 Moving forward, we will use this repository as starting point for any further repositories which we will post here on GitHub.<br />
+In this tutorial we will cover the basics and setup a React frontend with a Spring Boot backend.
 <br />

 ### What is React?